-Figure 23-9.
+Figure 24-9.
 Auto-Baud Timing

 The break field is detected when 12 or more consecutive low cycles are sampled and notifies the USART that it is about to receive the synchronization field.
 After the break field, when the Start bit of the synchronization field is detected, a counter running at the peripheral clock speed is started.
-The counter is then incremented for the next eight T{bit} of the synchronization field.
+The counter is then incremented for the next eight $T{\text{bit}}$ of the synchronization field.
 When all eight bits are sampled, the counter is stopped.
 The resulting counter value is in effect the new BAUD register value.

 When the USART Receive mode is set to GENAUTO (the RXMODE bit field in the USARTn.CTRLB register), the Generic Auto-Baud mode is enabled.
 In this mode, one can set the Wait For Break (WFB) bit in the USARTn.STATUS register to enable detection of a break field of any length (that is, also shorter than 12 cycles).
 This makes it possible to set an arbitrary new baud rate without knowing the current baud rate.
-If the measured sync field results in a valid BAUD value $(0 \times 0.064 - 0 \times FFFFF)$, the BAUD register is updated.
+If the measured sync field results in a valid BAUD value (0x0064 - 0xFFFF), the BAUD register is updated.

 When USART Receive mode is set to LINAUTO mode (the RXMODE bit field in the USARTn.CTRLB register), it follows the LIN format.
 The WFB functionality of the Generic Auto-Baud mode is not compatible with the LIN Constrained Auto-Baud mode, which means that the received signal must be low for 12 peripheral clock cycles or more for a break field to be valid.
-When a break field has been detected, the USART expects the following synchronization field character to be 0×55 .
-The tolerance for the difference in baud rates between the two synchronizing devices can be configured using the Auto-baud Window Size (ABW) bit field in the Control D (USARTn.CTRLD) register.
-If any of these conditions are not met, the Inconsistent Sync Field Error Flag (the ISFIF bit in the USARTn.STATUS register) is set, and the baud rate is unchanged.
+When a break field has been detected, the USART expects the following synchronization field character to be $0 \times 55$ .
+If the received synchronization field character is not $0 \times 55$ , the Inconsistent Sync Field Error Flag (the ISFIF bit in the USARTn.STATUS register) is set, and the baud rate is unchanged.

-23.3.3.2.6 Half-Duplex Operation
+24.3.3.2.6 Half-Duplex Operation